vatpac-technology/sops/docs/aerodromes/classc/Melbourne.md

 This allows for both Runway 09 and Runway 16 to operate independently of each other, with aircraft departing Runway 16 from Taxiway Echo.

+#### LAHSO Procedures
+When using runway mode 34A/27AD, the ATIS OPR INFO shall include:
+`LAND AND HOLD SHORT OPERATIONS IN PROGRESS`

+This allows for the operation of two crossing runways to be used for arrivals, which in turn doubles the arrival capacity of the aerodrome.

+!!! note
+    LAHSO is a complex procedure, and cannot be operated unless authorized by VATPAC Staff.
+See [LAHSO](#lahso) for more details on this procedure.

 #### ACD Pushback Requests
 When implementing the [Pushback Requests on ACD](#pushback-requests-on-acd) procedure, the OPR INFO shall include:
 `ALL DEPARTURES MUST REQUEST PUSH BACK ON 127.2`

+## LAHSO
+LAHSO is the operation of two crossing runways used for arrivals and departures.
+Tower should give aircraft traffic information about the secondary aircraft landing on the crossing runway.
+Melbourne utilises LAHSO in the runway format of 34A27AD

+!!! phraseology
+    ***Traffic Landing RWY 34***

+    **ML ADC:** "QFA1289, traffic is a Jetstar A320, landing on the crossing runway, hold short runway 27, runway 34 cleared to land."
+    <br>**QFA1289:** "Hold short runway 27, runway 34 cleared to land QFA1289"

+    ***Traffic Landing RWY 27***

+    **ML ADC:** "JST712, traffic is a Qantas 737 landing on the crossing runway, will hold short.
+Runway 27, cleared to land"
+    <br>**JST712:** "Runway 27 cleared to land, JST712"

+!!!note
+    **Due to the complexity of this procedure, LAHSO may only be operated under the approval of VATPAC Staff or C3 rated controllers**

 ## Miscellaneous
 ### Sunbury Corridor